stephenvisser/aspnet-mvc-intro/content/index.md

 - Role
 - Project
 - Company
+- maybe a service wrapper, maybe a repository, you decide how to organize your app

 These can be POCO objects, DTOs, classes of some sort.
 It really doesn't matter where they come from.
 All that matters is that they exist.
 They are after all, the heart of your application.